rails/rails/guides/source/webpacker.md

 Webpacker out-of-the-box supports HMR with webpack-dev-server and you can toggle it by setting dev_server/hmr option inside webpacker.yml.

-Checkout this guide for more information:
+Check out this guide for more information:

 https://webpack.js.org/configuration/dev-server/#devserver-hot
 To support HMR with React you would need to add react-hot-loader.
-Checkout this guide for more information:
+Check out this guide for more information:

 https://gaearon.github.io/react-hot-loader/getstarted/